 The Bodhisatta was once a deer who was deeply devoted to caring for his parents.
-The king enjoyed hunting and each day he took all his subjects to the forest to assist him.
-They hated this disruption to their lives and businesses, so they decided to build a wall around the royal park and drive deer into it to let the king hunt with ease.
-They encircled a vast stretch of forest with sticks and clubs in hand and walked through beating trees to scare the deer into fleeing toward the park.
-When people surrounded a thicket where the Bodhisatta rested with his parents, he decided to save their lives by running out alone while his parents remained.
-The people would see a deer flee and not enter the thicket looking for more.
-The Bodhisatta, surrounded by the mass of armed people, followed the other terrified deer into the enclosure.
+The king enjoyed hunting, and every day he took his subjects to the forest to assist him.
+They hated this disruption to their lives, so they decided to drive deer into the royal park to let the king hunt with ease.
+They encircled a vast stretch of forest and walked through it, beating trees with sticks and clubs to scare the deer into fleeing toward the park.
+When people surrounded a thicket where the Bodhisatta rested with his parents, he saved their lives by running out alone while his parents remained.
+As he’d predicted, the people saw a deer flee and did not enter the thicket looking for others.
+Surrounded by the mass of armed people, the Bodhisatta followed the other terrified deer into the enclosure.
 The people closed the gate and told the king what they had done, and he agreed to start hunting there.

 In the Lifetime of the Buddha

 One day the Buddha was told that one of his disciples continued to support his parents.
 He praised the disciple’s good behavior and told him this story of a time in the past when he himself supported his own parents.

 The king and brahmin were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples, and the Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother.